Sentencing - Ancillary Orders

 From 3 December 2012, section 63 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 inserts section 130(2A) into the PCC(S)A 2000 providing: "A court must consider making a compensation order in any case where this section empowers it to do so".
 This new requirement is in addition to the long-standing requirement in section 130(3) to "give reasons...if it does not make a compensation order...".

 The prosecutor should be ready to assist the court to reach the appropriate decision as to sentence, which includes drawing the court's attention to its powers to award compensation and inviting them to make such an order where appropriate.

 Victims may have suffered considerable distress, personal injury or financial loss and they are entitled to have these facts and requests for compensation put to the court.
 Courts attach considerable importance to the making of compensation orders and must give reasons where they do not make an order.
-Prosecutors should note what compensation was requested, what orders were made and what comments the court may have made in making an award or reducing the amount ordered.

 The courts do have some discretion, where information is incomplete to make an assessment of the quantum to be awarded.
 However, if the claim is challenged, the court must hear evidence to determine liability: see R v Horsham Justices, ex parte Richards 2 All E R 1114.
 Where there is a dispute, prosecutors should avoid going beyond available information in pressing a victim's case.